cglorious/cglorious.github.io/_posts/2020-12-01-so_why_software_engineering.markdown

 ### Dreaming in the Concrete Jungle

 I'd like to say the reason that I chose the road less traveled towards software engineering is because I grew up near the Silicon Valley.
 Potentially yes, but short answer - nope.
-My curiousity for technology (and eventually code) started in one of my survivor jobs in New York City.
+My curiosity for technology (and eventually code) started in one of my survivor jobs in New York City.
 It's true - it really is the concrete jungle where dreams are made of.

 ![NYC](https://latigar.files.wordpress.com/2015/03/we-love-ny.jpg)